Purchase College: History

 The land that would become Purchase College was first settled by the Thomas family in 1734.
 John Thomas served as an assemblyman in colonial New York from 1743 to 1776.
 He served as a judge for the Court of Common Pleas in Westchester and a Muster-Master.
 Judge Thomas was an early supporter of American independence.
 Robert Bolton wrote in History of Westchester County that Thomas was "a warm Whig" who gave the first public reading of the Declaration of Independence in New York at the White Plains courthouse on July 11, 1776.
 On March 22, 1777, Thomas was imprisoned by the British and died on May 2, 1777.

 John Thomas' sons, John Thomas, Jr. and Thomas Thomas, also fought for American independence.
 Thomas Thomas was later appointed a General.
 He is buried at the Thomas family graveyard, which is located behind the Neuberger Museum of Art on the campus of Purchase College.
 A tall, white stone obelisk commemorates General Thomas and his family.

 In 2019, Thomas J. Schwarz announced that he was stepping down from his role as president after 18 years of service.
 State University of New York Board of Trustees has appointed Dennis Craig as interim president of Purchase College effective on August 1, 2019.

-Milagros Peña was named the next President of Purchase College in May 2020.
+Milagros Peña was named the next President of Purchase College in May 2020, the first Latina woman to be named president of a SUNY college.

+On May 2, 2024, as a part of the global network of Gaza war protests at universities, students organized an encampment which was broken up by members of the Westchester County Police Department, causing the arrests of around 70 students and faculty.
+This led to the faculty declaring a vote of no-confidence in Peña on May 29, 2024, with 87% of the college's 94 voting faculty demanding her resignation.
+Despite the vote of no-confidence, Peña continued her role as president, and ultimately announced her resignation in September of 2024, though she remained president until May of 2025.
+Michael E. Steiper was named as her successor on July 28, 2025.